dymmond/mongoz/README.md

     user = await User(name="Mongoz", email="mongoz@mongoz.com").create()
     ```

-This will return an instance of a `User` in a Pydantic model and `mypy` will understand this is a
+This will return an instance of a `User` in a Pydantic model and `ty` will understand this is a
 `User` instance automatically which meand the type hints and validations will work everywhere.

 ### Fetching